 This study was conducted on PTSD patients at the Aleda E. Lutz VA Medical Center, Saginaw, Michigan.
-Qualifying patients were randomly assigned to one of three possible treatments: The TM technique (N = 19), Adopted Mantra Meditation (N = 22), and Present-Centered Therapy (N = 24).
+Qualifying patients were randomly assigned to one of three possible treatments: TM (N = 19), Adopted Mantra Meditation (N=22) and Present-Centered Therapy (N=24).